hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

 V.](../../volume_5/questions_and_answers/discussion_at_the_graduate_philosophical.htm))

-1.  [^](#tx1)The Vedas are divided mainly into two portions: the Karma-kânda and the Jnâna-kânda — the work-portion and the knowledge-portion.
-To the Karma-kanda belong the famous hymns and the rituals of Brâhmanas.
+1.  [^](#tx1)The Vedas are divided mainly into two portions: the Karma-kānda and the Jnāna-kānda — the work-portion and the knowledge-portion.
+To the Karma-kanda belong the famous hymns and the rituals of Brāhmanas.
 Those books which treat of spiritual matters apart from ceremonials are called Upanishads.
 The Upanishads belong to the Jnana-kanda, or knowledge-portion.
 It is not that all the Upanishads were composed as a separate portion of the Vedas.